Seven Network: 1980s

 The 1980s saw the introduction of stereo sound, as well as a number of successful shows, most notably A Country Practice in 1981, and Sons and Daughters, which began in 1982.
 Wheel of Fortune began its 25-year run in July 1981, produced from ADS-7's studios in Adelaide.
 The 1980 Summer Olympics in Moscow were shown live on the network the year before.
 Neighbours began on Seven in 1985, but low ratings in Sydney led to the cancellation of the new series at the end of the year, which later moved to Network Ten and went on to achieve international success.

 Perth based businessman Robert Holmes à Court, through his business the Bell Group, bought TVW-7 from its original owners, West Australian Newspapers in 1982.
 It was in 1984 that the network proceeded to drop the "Network 7" branding.
 The Herald and Weekly Times, owner of HSV-7 and ADS-7, was sold to Rupert Murdoch in December 1986 for an estimated A$1.8 billion.
 Murdoch's company, News Limited, sold off HSV-7 to Fairfax soon afterwards, for $320 million.
 Fairfax went on to axe a number of locally produced shows in favour of networked content from its Sydney counterpart, ATN-7 (also owned by Fairfax at the time).

 Cross-media ownership laws introduced in 1987 forced Fairfax to choose between its print and television operations – it chose the former, and later sold off its stations to Qintex Ltd., owned by businessman Christopher Skase.
 Qintex had previously bought, and subsequently sold off, stations in Brisbane and regional Queensland before taking control of the network.
 It was also in 1987 that the network returned to the "Australian Television Network" branding.
 The next year, another new logo was introduced along with evening soap Home and Away and a relaunched Seven National News, now known as Seven News.
 The network became truly national in 1988 when Skase bought TVW-7 for $130 million.
-In 1991, the network changed its name once again to the Seven Network, though it had been unofficially using that name for some time before then.
+In 1991, the network changed its name once again to Seven Network, though it had been unofficially using that name for some time before then.

 Despite the network's successes, a failed $1.5 billion bid for MGM Studios in the same year sent Qintex into receivership.
 Christopher Skase fled Australia in 1990 to escape extradition.
-The business' assets were bundled together by receivers and made into a new company, the Seven Network Limited, in 1991.
+The business' assets were bundled together by receivers and made into a new company, Seven Network Limited, in 1991.